Make The Difference In A Patient’s Life

 - Whether flying rented or owned aircraft, have in force liability insurance applicable to the flight providing minimum coverage of $1,000,000 per occurrence and $100,000 per seat

-- Flying an airplane with a valid standard airworthiness certificate (normal, utility, acrobatic, commuter or transport category)
+- Flying an IFR-certified aircraft with a valid standard airworthiness certificate (normal, utility, acrobatic, commuter or transport category)

 - If renting an aircraft for the mission, attest that the requirements and conditions of the renting agency have been satisfied